Should you donate or sell your car?

 Pros of donating a car

-The most significant benefit of donating a car — and the most compelling reason to do so — is the sense of satisfaction you get from helping others and supporting a good cause.
-If you want to do a good deed when it's time to replace your car, donating could be the way to go.
+A significant and compelling benefit of donating a car is the sense of satisfaction you get from helping others and supporting a good cause.
+There are other benefits, too:

-Another potential benefit to donating is help with paperwork.
-Even if your car is in good shape, larger charities that regularly accept cars — and services that act as brokers for people donating cars — may have staff who can help you with the paperwork.
-Getting help with the paperwork will make the process easier than selling a car to a private party .
-Finally, you may be able to deduct your donation from your taxable income, but the process to do so is complicated, and not everyone will benefit from this approach.
+• Help with paperwork: Larger charities that regularly accept cars — and services that act as brokers for people donating cars — may have staff who can help with the paperwork, which will make the process easier than selling a car to a private party.

 Cons of donating a car

 The biggest drawback to donating a car is that you won't get money for it.
-That can increase the actual cost of buying a new car since you won't have a trade-in or as much cash for a down payment.
-That can result in a bigger loan and more money paid to interest in the long term.
-Another potential drawback of donating a car involves more complicated paperwork and record-keeping than a private party sale.
-Many charities will help you with this aspect, but if they don't, it can be a hassle to handle on your own.
+That can increase the actual cost of buying a new car since you won't have a car to trade-in or as much cash for a down payment, resulting in a bigger loan and more money paid to interest in the long term.
+Other drawbacks may include:

 Pro tip:

-Can I donate a car that doesn't run?
+Can you donate a car that doesn't run?

 Usually, yes.
-Of course, the car's value won't be much, so donating a car that doesn't run isn't likely to qualify for a tax deduction.
-Still, many charities will accept old cars that no longer work, which they then sell to junkyards or auction off to people looking for parts or scrap.
+Of course, the car's value won't be much, so donating an inoperable vehicle may not qualify for a tax deduction.
+Still, many charities will accept old cars that no longer work, which they may sell to junkyards or auction off to people looking for parts or scrap.

 Quote car insurance online or give us a call